-- 1 (9 inch) piecrust, unbaked (I used a frozen deep dish)
+- 1 (9 inch) piecrust, unbaked (I use a frozen deep dish)

 - 1 cup whipping cream

-- Take your pie crust out of the freezer or make your own.
-I used a frozen deep dish pie crust and it worked perfect.
-I placed it on a cookie sheet because the metal pan was not that strong but if using a glass pie plate you won't need to do this.
+Take your pie crust out of the freezer or make yoru own.
+I used a frozen deep dish pie crust and it worked great.
+I placed it on a cookie sheet for support.
+If using a homemade pie crust in a glass dish, you don't need to do this.

-- Wash your lemon then cut up and remove all the seeds.
-(Don't peel it, you will blend the whole lemon!)
-Place in your high powdered blender (such as a Vitamix).
+Wash your lemon well then cut up and remove all the seeds.
+(No need to peel it, you will blend the whole lemon!)
+Plae in your blender.

-- Add the eggs, butter, vanilla and sugar.
-Blend till smooth.
-I started at power 5 then moved up to 10.
+Add the eggs, butter, vanilla and sugar.
+Blend until smooth.
+I start at powder 5 then go up to 10.

-- Let cool then chill in the fridge.
+Let the pie cool, then chill in the fridge.

-- Place your mixing bowl and beaters in the freezer for about 20 minutes.
-Add your whipping cream and sugar.
-Whip till peaks form.
+Place a bowl and beaters in the freezer for 20 minutes (not manditory).
+Pour in your whipping cream and sugar.
+Whip until peaks form.

-- Slice pie and serve chilled with a dollop of the whip cream on top.
-This can be enjoyed warm (is just won't be as firm) or room temperature but we preferred it chilled.
+Slice pie and serve chilled with a dollop of whip cream on top.
+This can be enjoyed warm (it just won't be as firm) or at room temperature but we prefer it chilled.

 - There is a lot of feedback in the comments about his recipe.
 Here is a little info.
 I used a lemon that was about medium in size (not huge but not small) and right off the tree in Arizona.
 Some have tired this with a meyer lemon and had great success.
 Others have tired this pie zesting the lemon into the blender, then removing the white peel and then adding the lemon pulp (minus the seeds).
 I haven't made the pie this way but wanted to give some info from the comments of those that said it was too bitter.
 Those that made it without adding the entire lemon said the pie did not set up as well as it did when they used the whole lemon.